evalaplace/evalaplace.github.io/_pages/publications.md

  caption: "Credit: NASA, ESA, and STScI"
 ---

-A detailed, up-to-date list of all publications can be found at [ADS](https://ui.adsabs.harvard.edu/public-libraries/MsPZZawhQSG7g0YRmqvmog) or [ORCID](https://orcid.org/0000-0003-1009-5691).
+A detailed, up-to-date list of all publications can be found at [ORCID](https://orcid.org/0000-0003-1009-5691) and at [ADS](https://ui.adsabs.harvard.edu/public-libraries/MsPZZawhQSG7g0YRmqvmog).

 <h2>A selection of articles </h2>